udippant/base-drafts/draft-ietf-quic-transport.md

 Version Negotiation ({{packet-version}}) and Retry {{packet-retry}} packets do not include a packet number.

-Packet numbers are divided into 3 spaces in QUIC:
+Packet numbers are divided into 3 spaces in QWIK:

 - Initial space: All Initial packets {{packet-initial}} are in this space.
 - Handshake space: All Handshake packets {{packet-handshake}} are in this space.
 - Application data space: All 0-RTT and 1-RTT encrypted packets
   {{packet-protected}} are in this space.

-As described in {{QUIC-TLS}}, each packet type uses different protection keys.
+As described in {{QWIK-TLS}}, each packet type uses different protection keys.

 Conceptually, a packet number space is the context in which a packet can be processed and acknowledged.
 Initial packets can only be sent with Initial